-The initial EU budget of the European Commission's Humanitarian Aid and Civil Protection department (ECHO), as programmed in the EU's Multi-annual Financial Framework (MFF) 2014-2020, amounts to approximately €1 billion per year (a total of €7.1 billion was adopted for the entire seven years of the MFF).
-In addition to the core humanitarian aid and civil protection activities, the 2016 budget includes support for the EU Aid Volunteers initiative, the emergency support inside the EU and the emergency distribution of milk to Syrian children.
+The initial EU budget of the European Civil Protection and Humanitarian Aid Operations - ECHO, as programmed in the EU's Multi-annual Financial Framework (MFF) 2014-2020, amounts to approximately €1 billion per year (a total of €7.1 billion was adopted for the entire seven years of the MFF).
+In addition to the core humanitarian aid and civil protection activities, the 2017 budget includes support for the EU Aid Volunteers initiative and the Emergency Support Instrument (ESI) for operations inside the EU.

 The European Commission provides humanitarian funding worldwide to over 200 partner organisations which implement relief actions on the ground.
 These include non-governmental organisations (NGOs), international organisations and United Nations agencies.